underdesign/domain4sale/readme.txt

 Email queries will be directed to you directly.
 You'll need to prime the form by visiting and submitting dummy information first.
 Then verify the form via an email you'll get, then future queries on this domain will be directed straight to your email.
+We use Formspree.io to handle the form.

 The HTML page is wickedly simple, feel free to edit any of the copy to suit your needs, or help convince browsers that your cool domain is their new baby!
+The images have been optimized as much as possible, and are a quick download.

 Author
 --------